AlexanderBrockmann/SpringBoot-Keycloak/HowTo.md

 ---

-Since you already have the dummy app, we'll head straight to HowTo secure the dummy app with Keycloak.
+Since you already have the dummy app, we'll head straight to how to secure the dummy app with Keycloak.

 Disclaimer: The dummy app won't work in this state, since it hast  already some dependencies that require keycloak to work properly.